- ABMS Certification:

 - Clinical Practice:

-- Carpal Tunnel Syndrome, Epilepsy, Seizures and Epilepsy- Pediatric, Essential Tremor, Parkinson's and Movement Disorders, Parkinson's Disease, Peripheral Neuropathy, Seizure Disorder, Tourette Syndrome, Carpal Tunnel Release, Peripheral Nerve Surgery, Epilepsy Surgery, Functional Neurosurgery, Neurocutaneous Disorders, Deep Brain Stimulation, Focused Ultrasound, Pediatric Neurosurgery
+- Carpal Tunnel Syndrome, Epilepsy, Essential Tremor, Movement Disorders, Parkinson's Disease, Peripheral Neuropathy, Seizure Disorder, Tourette Syndrome, Carpal Tunnel Release, Epilepsy Surgery, Functional Neurosurgery, Neurocutaneous Disorders, Focal Dystonia, Deep Brain Stimulation, Focused Ultrasound

 William Jeffrey Elias was born in Durham, North Carolina, in 1968.
 He grew up in Roanoke as the son of a neurologist.
 He attended Wake Forest University and pursued a Bachelor of Arts degree in chemistry while also playing junior varsity tennis.
 While in college, he was awarded a scholarship for undergraduate research in chemistry and he graduated Phi Beta Kappa.
 He attended the University of Virginia for medical school and neurosurgical training.
 During neurosurgical training, he completed intramural fellowships in neuropathology and spinal surgery before spending a year in Plymouth, England, as a senior registrar.
 Following residency, he pursued additional training in stereotactic and functional neurosurgery at the Oregon Health Sciences University.